South Dakota: Religion

 According to the Public Religion Research Institute in 2020, 73% of the adult population were Christian.
-Per the Pew Research Center's separate 2014 study, the largest religious denominations by number of adherents as a percentage of South Dakota's population in 2014 were the Catholic Church with 22 percent, Evangelical Protestants with 25 percent, and Mainline Protestants with 32 percent.
+Per the Pew Research Center's separate 2014 study, the largest religious denominations in Christianity by number of adherents as a percentage of South Dakota's population in 2014 were the Catholic Church with 22 percent, evangelical Protestants with 25 percent, and mainline Protestants with 32 percent.
 Together, all kinds of Protestants accounted for 57 percent.
 Those unaffiliated with any religion represented 18 percent of the population.
-The breakdown of other religions is <1% Muslim, <1% Hindu and 1% Buddhist.
-The largest denominations by number of adherents in 2010 were the Roman Catholic Church with 148,883 members; the Evangelical Lutheran Church in America (ELCA) with 112,649 members; and the United Methodist Church (UMC) with 36,020 members.
-(The ELCA and UMC are specific denominations within the broader terms 'Lutheran' and 'Methodist', respectively.)
+The breakdown of other religions was <1% Muslim, <1% Hindu and 1% Buddhist.
+The number of Jewish people in South Dakota is under 400, the lowest total in any of the fifty states.

+The largest Christian denominations by number of adherents in 2010 were the Roman Catholic Church with 148,883 members; the Evangelical Lutheran Church in America (ELCA) with 112,649 members; and the United Methodist Church (UMC) with 36,020 members.
+The ELCA and UMC are specific denominations within the broader terms 'Lutheran' and 'Methodist', respectively.
+Through the Association of Religion Data Archives in 2020, Catholicism remained the largest Christian denomination, followed by the ELCA.
+Non-denominational Protestants numbered 63,992, becoming the third largest group of Christians throughout the state.

+In 2022, the Public Religion Research Institute determined 72% of the state were Christian altogether, though Protestants were 48%, Catholics 22%, and Jehovah's Witnesses 2%.
+The religiously unaffiliated declined from 22% to 21% between 2020 and 2022.
+Other non-Christian faith groups with a substantial presence in the South Dakota were Buddhism (3%), New Age (3%), and others at 1% altogether.
+Through the Association of Religion Data Archives 2020 study, there were 978 adherents to the Baha'i Faith and 535 Muslims.